tylert/yummy-scripts/non-food/skunk_cure.rst

 sodium bicarbonate, or baking soda, and add a dash of dishwasher detergent.
 The dishwasher detergent will bring the butenyl to the surface, and the other two chemicals will chemically react with the smell and destroy it.

-     Recipe for ridding skunk smell:

-     - 1 litre of three per cent hydrogen peroxide
-     - 1/4 cup sodium bicarbonate (baking soda)
-     - dash of dishwasher detergent

-Mix all of these together, then wash the areas that have been sprayed.
-Afterwards, wash with normal soap and water to get the chemicals off of your pet, or yourself for that matter.